a2stuff/a2d/CodingStyle.md

 .endproc
 ```

-* Try to encapssulate locally used data as much as possible.
+* Try to encapsulate locally used data as much as possible.

 ```asm
 .proc some_routine